sina2104/Furniture_detection/README.md

 ```shell
 python furniture_detection.py
 ```
-In the same dataset you can directly download the already trained model in this directory.
+In the same dataset you can directly download the already trained model to this directory.

 ---
 ### How to run it?